Omar-Ceretta/simple-plasma-agenda/scripts/VM_TESTING.md

 Before testing Simple Plasma Agenda, confirm that the event is visible in KOrganizer (or another Akonadi-aware client) and, ideally, in Plasma's Digital Clock PIM events view.
 If those cannot see the event either, debug Akonadi/resource configuration first.

+# Open KOrganizer and go to:

+Settings → Configure KOrganizer… → General → Calendars → Add…

+Alternatively, in KOrganizer's Calendar Manager sidebar, use Add Calendar….

 # What to record for every VM

 Copy the output of: